Southampton-RSG/2021-11-1-socobio-crs/novice/shell/00-intro.md

 executes it,
 and prints its output.
-The user then types another command, and so on until the user logs off.
+The user then types another command, and so on until the user closes the CLI.

 This description makes it sound as though the user sends commands directly to the computer, and the computer sends output directly to the user.